hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1700
 We put the boat into heave-to again to eat a dinner of *soy bean hummus* (see recipes), carrots and sauteed vegetables.
 We don't normally heave-to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

-We started night shifts ahead of time today, as it is getting darker earlier.
+We started night shifts ahead of time today, as it is getting dark earlier.
 We had good winds pushing us southeast.
 We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
 They cannot send messages often, as they have issues with their radio.

 ##### 2000
 I couldn't sit on either the high, or the low side during my night shifts.
 I was scared.
 Scared of being swept up again.
 I sat on the cockpit floor, wearing 2 tethers, moving the tiller with ropes from there.
-I did not think that yesterday's event had affected me adversely, but it has.
+I did not think that yesterday's event had affected me adversely, but it had.
 Everytime I hear a wave rushing up to Pino, my heart leaps into my throat, and my leg turn to jelly.
 Big waves have the same effect, but worse.
-I get panicky, with cold sweat at my back.
+I get panicky.

-Whenever my brain has a chance to idle, I go back to the event.
+Whenever my brain has a chance to idle, I think back to the knockdown.
 I keep trying to re-live the moment, re-playing the memory over and over again, making corrections, as a director might do when editing a film.
 I find myself trying to view the scene from a different camera, frustrated with the limited first-person footage I've got.
 I want to view the scene from afar so I can see the wave, to see the size of it, and to figure out if I could have done things differently.
-I don't want to think about this, but the memory comes anyway, uninvited.
+I don't want to think about this, but the memory comes uninvited.

 This is going to be a long, long trip, as we are not done seeing big waves.